 So here's what you can do:

-- Save your Outlook emails to another online account.
-We’ll cover this step in the next section of this article.
+- Save your Outlook emails to another online account before deleting the account.
+We'll cover this step in the next section of this article.

 - Cancel your Microsoft subscriptions.